Friends for Life?

 In the Scriptures, a man is referred to as a “friend” over 150 times.
 As a point of comparison, he is referred to as a “husband” about 120 times.
 It was presumed in the Bible that a man’s friends were his intimate companions on his earthly journey.
 Biblically, friends should rejoice and shed tears with you.
 They confess Jesus' forgiveness over you when you sin.
 Finally, when the years of your life have finished their course and the tide goes out into eternity, they will be the ones to lay your bones to rest, to await a greater resurrection.

 When Christians get married, the man and the woman exchange vows promising love and faithfulness until the point of death.
-This is a lovely tradition that my wife and I practiced and which I hope is always a part of our faith.
+This is a lovely tradition that my wife and I practised and which I hope is always a part of our faith.
 It is a practice, however, that is not strictly commanded in Scripture.
-Strangely, we have neither command nor example of marriage vows in the Bible.
+Yes, marriage is described as a covenant (thus vows are implied) but we have no example of marriage vows in the Bible.